-Eventually, Kim Kerrigan, now pregnant with Keith’s baby, married Keith, though they managed to keep the marriage and pregnancy a secret for many months.
+Eventually, Kim Kerrigan, now pregnant with Moon’s baby, married him, though they managed to keep the marriage and pregnancy a secret for many months.

 Moon installed a loudspeaker in his car, a chauffeur-driven Bentley, and would drive around and make announcements as if he were the police or some politician running for office.
 He also installed a record player, pumping out surf music or car tunes by the Beach Boys or Jan and Dean.

-Essentially acting as a session musician, Moon played the drums as Jeff Beck, Jimmy Page, John Paul Jones and Nicky Hopkins played “Beck’s Bolero” for side B one one of Beck’s singles.
-Beck wanted to form a super group with these musicians but this never happened.
+Essentially acting as a session musician, Moon played the drums as Jeff Beck, Jimmy Page, John Paul Jones, and Nicky Hopkins played “Beck’s Bolero” for side B on one of Beck’s singles.
+Beck wanted to form a supergroup with these musicians but this never happened.

 For the first time ever, The Who toured the U.S. in early 1967.
 Playing as loud as any rock band during this tour, they often played these songs in rapid succession: “Substitute,” “So Sad about Us,” “Happy Jack” and “My Generation.”